IRS Information for U.S. Citizens Residing Abroad

 - Foreign wire transfers.
-If you have a U.S. bank account, you can use the Electronic Federal Tax Payment System.
+If you have a U.S. bank account, you can use the Electronic Federal Tax Payment System, or Federal Tax Application (same-day wire transfer).
 If you do not have a U.S. bank account, ask whether your financial institution has a U.S. affiliate that can help you make same-day wire transfers.

 - Foreign electronic payments.
 International taxpayers who do not have a U.S. bank account may transfer funds from their foreign bank account directly to the IRS for payment of their tax liabilities.

 Does the IRS Provide Help in Other Languages?